Active Substance: follitropin alfa / lutropin alfa

 What benefit has Pergoveris shown during the studies?

 In the studies carried out during the development of Luveris, the combination of follitropin alfa and lutropin alfa at the same doses as in Pergoveris produced active follicles.
 The bioequivalence studies confirmed that Pergoveris was treated by the body in the same way as the two active substances given separately, producing similar blood levels of follitropin alfa and lutropin alfa

-The most common side effects reported with Pergoveris (seen in more than 1 patient in 10) are headache, ovarian cysts and injection-site reactions (e.g. pain, itching, redness, bruising, swelling or irritation at the site of injection).
+The most common side effects reported with Pergoveris (seen in more than 1 patient in 10) are headache, ovarian cysts and injection site reactions (e.g. pain, itching, redness, bruising, swelling or irritation at the site of injection).
 Treatment can cause overstimulation of the ovaries (known as ovarian hyperstimulation syndrome, OHSS), which can lead to serious medical problems.
 Mild or moderate OHSS is common, while severe OHSS is uncommon.
-Thromboembolism (problems with blood clots in the blood vessels) may occur very rarely, usually associated with severe OHSS.
-For the full list of all side effects reported with Pergoveris, see the package leaflet.
+Thromboembolism (clots in the blood vessels) may occur very rarely, usually associated with severe OHSS.

 - cancer of the ovary, womb or breast.

 Pergoveris must not be used when a benefit cannot be obtained, such as in women with primary ovarian failure (when the ovaries stop working before the menopause).
 It must also not be used in women who have malformations of the sexual organs or fibroid tumours of the womb that would stop them from becoming pregnant.